guozetang/guozetang.github.io/source/_posts/2018-06-10-Leetcode-8-String-to-Integer.md

 **Example 2:**
 > **Input:** "   -42"
 > **Output:** -42
-> **Explanation:** The first non-whitespace character is '-', which is the minus sign.
-             Then take as many numerical digits as possible, which gets 42.
+> **Explanation:** The first non-whitespace character is '-', which is the minus sign.Then take as many numerical digits as possible, which gets 42.

 **Example 3:**
 > **Input:** "4193 with words"